MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Clients that implement support for both Alt-Svc and HTTPS records SHOULD retrieve any HTTPS records for the Alt-Svc alt-authority, and ensure that their connection attempts are consistent with both the Alt-Svc parameters and any received HTTPS SvcParams.
-If present, the HTTPS record's target and port override the alt-authority.
+If present, the HTTPS record's TargetName and port override the alt-authority.
 For example, suppose that "https://example.com" sends an Alt-Svc field value of: